harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 This could happen if you are exiting the python script manually by calling ```exit(0)```.
 If you configure output variable in the run step that uses python shell, we add few lines of code at the end of your custom script which will add the variable to be exported to a temp file.
 When you are calling exit(0) at the end of the script, these codes responsible for exporting variable will not be run which causes this issue.

-## Entrypoint
+## Entry point

-### What does the "Failed to get image entrypoint" error indicate in a Kubernetes cluster build?
+### What does the "Failed to get image entry point" error indicate in a Kubernetes cluster build?

 This error suggests that there is an issue accessing the entrypoint of the Docker image.
 It can occur in a Kubernetes cluster build infrastructure when running PostgreSQL services in Background steps.

 To resolve this error, you might need to mount volumes for the PostgreSQL data in the build infrastructure's [Volumes](https://developer.harness.io/docs/continuous-integration/use-ci/set-up-build-infrastructure/ci-stage-settings#volumes) setting, and then reference those volumes in the Background step running your PostgreSQL instance.
-For instructions, go to [Troubleshooting: Failed to get image entrypoint](https://developer.harness.io/docs/continuous-integration/use-ci/manage-dependencies/multiple-postgres#troubleshooting-failed-to-get-image-entrypoint).
+For instructions, go to [Troubleshooting: Failed to get image entry point](https://developer.harness.io/docs/continuous-integration/use-ci/manage-dependencies/multiple-postgres#troubleshooting-failed-to-get-image-entrypoint).

-#### Does Harness "run container" overwrites the container entrypoint?
+### Does the Harness Run step overwrite the base image container entry point?

-Yes, it is an expected behavior.
-The entrypoint in the base image should be overwritten as we have to run the commands specified in the run step.
+Yes, this is the expected behavior.
+The entry point in the base image is overwritten so Harness can run the commands specified in the Run step.

-#### Why is the default entry point is not running for the container image used in the run step?
+### Why is the default entry point is not running for the container image used in the Run step?

-The default entry point would be overriden by the commands you specified in the command section of the run step
+The default entry point is overwritten by the commands you specified in the Run step's commands.

-#### If the the default entry point is not executed for the container image used in the run step, how can we get the service started within a container which would usually be started as part of the default entry point?
+### Since the default entry point isn't executed for the container image used in the Run step, how do I start a service started in a container that would usually be started by the default entry point?

-You would need to use the background step in this usecase where we would execute the default entry point and run the container in dettached mode
+You can run the service in a [Background step](https://developer.harness.io/docs/continuous-integration/use-ci/manage-dependencies/background-step-settings), which can execute the default entry point.

-#### How can we run the default entry point of the image used in the run step?
+### How do I run the default entry point of the image used in the Run step?

-The commands specified in the command section of the run step will override the default entry point.
-You will need to manually run the default entry point by explicitly calling the script configured as the default entry point
+The commands specified in the Run step's commands override the default entry point.
+If you want to run those commands in the Run step, you nee dto include them in the Run step's commands.

 ## Docker in Docker

-#### Is it supported to run docker-compose from docker in docker in a Background step?
+### Can I run docker-compose from Docker-in-Docker in a Background step?

-Yes, it's supported to run the docker-compose from docker in docker running in a Background step.
+Yes.

-#### Is privileged mode necessary for running DinD in Harness CI?
+### Is privileged mode necessary for running DinD in Harness CI?

-Yes, Docker-in-Docker (DinD) must run in privileged mode to function correctly
+Yes, Docker-in-Docker (DinD) must run in privileged mode to function correctly.

-#### Are there any limitations to using DinD on platforms that do not support privileged mode?

-DinD cannot be used on platforms that do not support privileged mode.
-For example, platforms that run containers on Windows or fargate nodes do not support privileged mode
+Generally, you can use DinD on platforms that don't support privileged mode, such as platforms that run containers on Windows or fargate nodes that don't support privileged mode.

-#### why is the dind background step is failing with the error "Pod not supported on Fargate: invalid SecurityContext fields: Privileged"?
+### Why is my DinD Background step failing with "Pod not supported on Fargate: invalid SecurityContext fields: Privileged"?

-The error "Pod not supported on Fargate: invalid SecurityContext fields: Privileged" occurs because AWS Fargate does not support the use of privileged containers.
+This error occurs because AWS Fargate doesn't support the use of privileged containers.
+Privileged mode is required for DinD.

 ## Gradle